ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * REQ18: Specify the format of newly-generated individual keying material for group members, or of the information to derive it, and corresponding CBOR label (see {{node-get}}).

 * REQ19: Specify how the communication is secured between Client and KDC.
-Optionally, specify tranport profile of ACE {{I-D.ietf-ace-oauth-authz}} to use between Client and KDC (see {{ssec-key-distribution-exchange}}.
+Optionally, specify transport profile of ACE {{I-D.ietf-ace-oauth-authz}} to use between Client and KDC (see {{ssec-key-distribution-exchange}}.

 * REQ20: Specify the exact approaches used to compute and verify the PoP evidence to include in 'client_cred_verify', and which of those approaches is used in which case (see {{gid-post}}).